DGAP-News: Corestate Capital Holding S.A.: Managerial Transaction (deutsch)

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

-1. Details of the person discharging managerial responsibili- ties/person closely associated a) Name1 Nils Hübener
+1. Details of the person discharging managerial responsibili- ties/person closely associated a) Name1 Dr. Georg Allendorf

-2. Reason for the notification a) Position/sta- CIO tus2 b) Initial notification/A- mendment3
+2. Reason for the notification a) Position/sta- Head of tus2 Superviso- ry Board b) Initial notification/A- mendment3

-4. Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of share the financial instrument, type of instrument6 Identification LU12967580- code7 29 b) Nature of the buy transaction8 c) Price(s) and Price(s) Volume(s) volume(s)9 18.44 Euro 1500 d) Aggregated information - Aggregated volume10 - Price11 27660 Euro e) Date of the 14.09.2020 transaction12 f) Place of Xetra transaction13
+4. Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of Share the financial instrument, type of instrument6 Identification LU12967580- code7 29 b) Nature of the Buy transaction8 c) Price(s) and Price(s) Volume(s) volume(s)9 17.83 Euro 1000 d) Aggregated information - Aggregated volume10 17830 - Price11 e) Date of the 14.09.2020 transaction12 f) Place of Tradegate transaction13

 Date and signatu- re________- __________- __________- ___